stuarthayhurst/privacy-menu-extension/README.md

   - ### Development targets: These targets are aimed at developers and translators
     - `make clean`: Deletes extension zip
     - `make translations`: Updates translations
-    - `make gtk4`: Simplifies and converts UI files (Should be run after any changes to files in `ui/`)
     - `make compress`: Losslessly compresses any .pngs in `docs/`
-    - `make release`: Updates the UI, translations and icons, then creates and checks an extension zip
+    - `make release`: Updates the translations and icons, then creates and checks an extension zip

 ## Install dependencies:
   - gettext